raghavthakar/drone_experiments/src/rrt_waypoint/ReadMe.md

 This implementation takes in co-ordinates for the `start` and `target` points, along with several waypoints in a local frame.
 The RRT algorithm is then employed to plot a path from `start` to `waypoint#1`, `waypoint#1` to `waypoint#2` and so on until `target` is reached.

 Obstacles can be configured as per requirements by uncommenting the relevant code in the `map` class.
-Right, they have been assumed to represent the following configuration:
+Right now, they have been assumed to represent the following configuration:

 ![visualiser](https://github.com/raghavthakar/drone_nav/blob/main/src/rrt_waypoint/ReadMe_assets/visualiser.png)